 While Monkey Island is only accessible through a tour, I suspect many tours include unnecessary stops to justify their cost.
 If the boat ride and the monkeys are what you’re really interested in, it might be worth looking into whether you can book a boat directly to Monkey Island and skip the extra stops.
 I’m not sure if that’s an option, but it seems like it would make for a much more relaxed and enjoyable experience.

-Back in Casco Viejo, I stopped at a little place to cool off with a cold Balboa beer and some crispy fried green plantains.
-After that, I wandered through the streets, checking out shops that caught my eye—especially the ones with vibrant textiles, like the molas made by the Guna people.
-The colors and intricate patterns were absolutely stunning.
+Back in Casco Viejo, I stopped at a little café called Morah to cool off with a cold Balboa beer and some crispy fried green plantains.”

 I joined the Legends of Casco Viejo: Uncovering Hidden Gems walking tour which I booked through Viator.
 The guide was fantastic—well-informed and enthusiastic, sharing fascinating stories about Casco Viejo’s layered history.